vitorpavinato/dosage-sensitive-gene-variants/README.md

-# Dosage-sentitive variants types in human genes
+# Dosage-Sensitive Gene Variant Effects

-This project uses the Ensembl REST API to retrieve gene IDs, variants types for a given list of human gene names.
+This project utilizes the Ensembl REST API to retrieve variant effects for a set of human dosage-sensitive genes.
+These genes are known to cause abnormal functioning and diseases when their gene product (RNA or protein) levels increase or decrease due to various genetic alterations, such as duplications, deletions, or gain/loss-of-function mutations.

+## Current Functionality

-For the moment, the list of genes requested is hard-coded in the main function.
+- The list of genes to be queried is currently hard-coded in the main function.
+- The program retrieves variant effects for these pre-defined genes using the Ensembl REST API.

+## Future Enhancements

+- Implement a drop-down menu to allow users to select specific genes for analysis.
+- This feature will provide more flexibility and user control over the gene selection process.

+## Getting Started

 ### Installation:
 ```zsh